nghianguyen-huu/nghianguyen-huu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses I have taught in the past and currently teach.
+description: Courses THAT I have taught in the past and currently teach.
 nav: true
 nav_order: 6
 giscus_comments: false